-Premier Health Solutions is a third-party administrator based in Dallas, Texas that has been administering health and supplemental benefit plans since 2012.
+Premier Health Solutions is a third-party administrator based in Frisco, Texas that has been administering health and supplemental benefit plans since 2012.
 PHS works with independent agents and agencies across 48+ states, partnering with A-rated insurance carriers to deliver plan administration built on transparency, technology, and speed.
 This guide explains what TPAs do, who uses them, how they differ from insurance carriers, and what separates a great TPA from an average one.

 What Does a TPA Actually Do?